The Xometry app works best with JavaScript enabled!

 The yield point is a material property that describes the moment when a material stops deforming elastically and instead begins to permanently deform.
 Elastic behavior will see the material return to its original dimensions after a load is removed.
 The yield point of a material is usually determined using a tensile testing machine.

-How Does the Yield Point Differ From the Elastic Limit in Materials?
+How the Yield Point Differs from the Elastic Limit in Materials

 The yield point and the elastic limit are different characteristics but occupy very similar points on a stress-strain graph.
 Prior to its elastic limit, a material will not permanently deform.
 The yield point of a material is offset from that point by 0.2% in the strain (positive x) direction, meaning that usually, a material will have experienced a small amount of plastic deformation before reaching the yield point.

-What Are the Key Characteristics of the Yield Point in a Stress-Strain Curve?
+The Key Characteristics of the Yield Point in a Stress-Strain Curve

 The stress-strain curve is a graphical representation of the amount of force applied per unit area against the extension of the material during a tensile test.
 The stress on the y-axis represents the force per cross-sectional area.
 The strain equates to the change in length divided by the original length.
 Most of the curve before the yield point is linear; this is the elastic region of deformation.
 After the yield point, the line will usually dip slightly and then continue upwards.
 From this point onwards, the material is plastically (permanently) deforming.
 For more information, see our guide on What is a Stress-Strain Curve?